-Donor-advised funds help donors take the long view with their charitable giving.
+Donor-advised funds help donors take a long view of their charitable giving.
 But as Heist and Vance-McMullen show, DAFs also provide flexibility.
 Donors to DAFs can respond nimbly to current events.
 If the economy enters a recession, a DAF owner is in a great position to recommend grants.
-The funds have already been earmarked for charity, and can be sent out quickly.
+The funds have already been earmarked for charity and can be sent out quickly.

 "Donor-advised funds may be an important resource to the nonprofit economy in future recessions," a new study concludes.